Haixing-Hu/js-clone/README.md

 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request in the [GitHub repository].

+When contributing to this project, please ensure:
+1. All tests pass with 100% coverage
+2. New features or changes are properly documented
+3. Code follows the existing style conventions
+4. Commit messages are clear and descriptive

 ## <span id="contributor">Contributors</span>